-Orebits Pool LLC is the Special Purpose Vehicle (SPV) where all the UCC-type liens on the Proven Gold Reserves are placed and held as collateral for the purpose of digitization into Orebits.
+Orebits Ledger LLC is the Special Purpose Vehicle (SPV) where all the UCC-type liens on the Proven Gold Reserves are placed and held as collateral for the purpose of digitization into Orebits.

-Orebits Corp. is a Delaware LLC service provider that manages the Orebits Pool LLC SPV.
+Orebits Corp. is a Delaware LLC service provider that manages the Orebits Ledger LLC SPV.